-^{185.} The average farm in 1976 had 389 acres, compared with 151 acres in 1930.
-ABSTRACT supra note 4, at 632 table 1065.
-Farms with sales exceeding \$40,060 per year constituted 16% of all farms in 1975, but accounted for 67.5% of all gross farm income.
+185. The average farm in 1976 had 389 acres, compared with 151 acres in 1930.
+ABSTRACT, supra note 4, at 632 table 1065.
+Farms with sales exceeding \$40,0c.0 per year constituted 16% of all farms in 1975, but accounted for 67.5% of all gross farm income.
 Id. at 646 table 1093 (derived).
 The average acreage of these farms was 1,611 acres in 1969.
 Id. at 635 table 1071.
 Farms in the \$20,000-\$39,999 bracket represented 20.1% of all farms and accounted for 19.2% of all gross farm income in 1975.
 Id. at 646 table 1093.
-The average acreage of these farms in 1969 was 626 acres.
+The average acreage of these farms in 2969 was 626 acres.
 Id. at 635 table 1071.
 Using the 1969 data base for acreage and the 1975 data base for gross sales, it can be interpolated that 86.7% of gross farm income nationally is attributable to production on farms that average around 1020 acres in size.
 Compare id. at 635 table 1071 (derived) with id. at 646 table 1093 (derived).

 186. Despite a marked decline in the number of farms and farmers, the numbers and kinds of farm machinery are far greater today than in the early 1920's.
 The number of tractors their turn-of-the-century counterparts.
-Farm management has become an industrial science complete with its own regalia of input matrices, cost curves and production margins.188 Cultivated land is likely to be leased, 189 and investment capital for expansion is usually borrowed.190 A fair degree of vertical integration has been achieved as well, either independently through the use of futures markets and management or forecast advisory services, 191 or cooperatively through supply and marketing associations.
-192 The farming operations that have achieved these technological, managerial and financial efficiencies now account for an estimated two-thirds of all farm production, even though they comprise only sixteen percent of all farmers.
-193 increased from 246,000 in 1920 to 4,109,000 in 1976; farm motor trucks from 139,000 to 2,870,000; grain combines from 4,000 to 655,000; corn pickers from 10,000 to 585,000; and pickup balors and field forage harvesters from none in 1920 to 574,000 and 280,000, respectively, in 1976.
-CHANGES IN FARM PRODUCTIVITY AND EFFICIENCY, supra note 117, at 29 table 30.
-These statistics are representative only and do not reflect technical advances made in farming equipment since the 1920's.
-Another measure of mechanization is the rise in productivity per man-hour.
-Since 1920, the man-hour output of farm workers has increased 940%.
-Id. at 44 table 450.
-Measured in terms of input, use of farm labor has declined 76% while use of mechanical power and machinery has increased 325%.
-Id. at 55-56 table 56.
+Farm management has become an industrial science complete with its own regalia of input matrices, cost curves and production margins.
+Cultivated land is likely to be leased, and investment capital for expansion is usually borrowed.
+A fair degree of vertical integration has been achieved as well, either independently through the use of futures markets and management or forecast advisory services, or cooperatively through supply and marketing associations.
+The farming operations that have achieved these technological, managerial and financial efficiencies now account for an estimated two-thirds of all farm production, even though they comprise only sixteen percent of all farmers.